thomasclarke1969/documentation/platform/messages/send-a-notification.md

 # Sending Ad-hoc Notifications over Layer Notification Service (LNS)

 Notifications are messages sent to specific recipients over the GCM (Google Cloud Messaging) and APNS (Apple Push Notification Service) push notification services.
-The LNS platform API provides a unified integration point between different push notification service providers.
+The LNS Platform API provides a unified integration point between different push notification service providers.

 The following request behaves similarly to the [Send a Message](#send-a-message) request above.
 Each recipient will receive the Notification over the appropriate service, GCM for Android and APNS for iOS.
 Other push notification services are planned for future releases.